Timinator2000/Algorithm_X/06 - your turn/04 - optimized coloring.md

 <summary>Spoiler Alert: Transitioning from the hypothetical puzzle to the actual puzzle.</summary>
 <br>

 The thought exercise above asked you to position Algorithm X to find all solutions to a hypothetical problem using 5 distinct colors.
 What if the solver returns zero solutions?
 There are no proper ways to color the entire picture with only 5 colors.
-What should you try next?
+If you really need to get this picture colored, what should you try next?

 <details>
 <summary>Spoiler Alert: Quit being so cryptic.
 Just tell me what to do!</summary>